 In 2023, while conducting training activities for the staff of the FFC Pinoquia camp at La Venturosa, we discovered ceramic pieces belonging to the archaeological heritage of the nation.
 We implemented the FFC protocol for chance finds under the guidelines of the Colombian Anthropology and History Institute (ICANH).
 Once we obtained permission to proceed with the excavation and rescue, the experts recovered a ceramic vessel, bone fragments, charcoal and possible seeds.
 The process to determine the origin of the archaeological assets recovered in the chance find is currently underway.

 Sources: D. Mendoza, 2023 M.E.
 Orejuela, 2023

-In the gallery forests, the Moriche Palms are vital for local the water cycle.
+In the gallery forests, the Moriche Palms are vital for local biodiversity and play a crucial role in regulating the water cycle.